tiagoes/youtubeProject/README.md

 # Project Name

-> This is our first project at Microverse we recreated our youtube Video Page.
+Tiago and Brandon's YouTube Clone project

 ![screenshot](images/screenshot.png)

 Additional description about the project and its features.

+This project was the first project compiled by Brandon and Tiago in the Microverse HTML/CSS section of the course work.
+It involved recreating an archived YouTube video page.

 ## Built With

-- html and Css
+- HTML and CSS
-- Vscode and Atom
+- VScode and Atom
+- Windows10 and Ubuntu
+- https://validator.w3.org was used to validate the HTML code in this project

 ## Live Demo